stucco/collectors/README.md

 -------
     mvn install

+The vagrant scripts should automatically install collectors.
+If you need to reinstall (rebuild) collectors within vagrant make sure to run the above command as root.

 Running the install command will create a target directory, where replayer.jar will be stored.

-Run replayer
+Run Replayer
 -----------
+In vagrant, make sure to run this command from the /stucco directory:
+    ./collectors/replay.sh

-    # Gets configuration from etcd at ETCD_HOST:ETCD_PORT or localhost:4001
+When using the script above, Replayer will get its configuration from etcd at ETCD_HOST:ETCD_PORT or localhost:4001 if those environment variables are not set.
-    ./replay.sh

-    # Or you can specify a configuration file:
-    java -jar target/replayer.jar -file ../config/stucco.yml